-- (i) approval by the FDA of a New Drug Application (NDA) for phenoxodiol; - (ii) approval or authorization of any kind to market phenoxodiol in the U.S.; or - (iii) approval or authorization of any kind by a government agency in any other country to market phenoxodiol.
+- (b) the date of expiration or lapsing of the last licensed patent right which MEPL would, but for the license granted in the license agreement, infringe in any country in the geographical territory covered by the license agreement by doing in that country any of the things set out in the license agreement. - 2.
+In addition to the amounts above, the Phenoxodiol License Agreement was amended in June 2006 and April 2007 to provide that upon the earliest receipt by MEPL of the first: - (i) approval by the U.S. Food and Drug Administration (the "FDA") of a New Drug Application ("NDA") for phenoxodiol; - (ii) approval or authorization of any kind to market phenoxodiol in the U.S.; or - (iii) approval or authorization of any kind by a government agency in any other country to market phenoxodiol.